jitu-sab/testing/README.md

 # testing
-test the code updation from git to jenkins
+test the code updation from git